Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 <!-- page 113 -->

+- ### Scalability

-- ### This model generates enormous amounts of data.
+  This model generates enormous amounts of data.

   Can it scale?

   The event-sourced model is easy to scale.
   Since all aggregate-related operations are done in the context of a single aggregate,